findingorder/fo-sticky-note/npm/README.md

 ```

 In this scenario, **fo-sticky-note-bundle.js** will contain all of the bundled dependencies, and the external dependencies will be made known to NPM in the **npm/package.json** file.
 This **package.json** file is different from the one found in the **src** directory, and is used only for publishing on NPM.

-## Acknowledgements

-Like most open source projects, fo-sticky-note is based on the work of others.

-...

-- [rollup.js](https://rollupjs.org) by [Rich Harris](https://github.com/Rich-Harris), [Lukas Taegert](https://github.com/lukastaegert), and a host of [other contributors](https://github.com/rollup/rollup/graphs/contributors)

-We also gratefully acknowledge the [JQuery](https://jquery.com/) and [Lodash](https://lodash.com/) projects on which so much the web is built, and the [gridstack.js](http://gridstackjs.com/) component used in our test application.